munabedan/iceberg/docs-new/README.md

  - Do not use static links from within the documentation to the public Iceberg site (i.e. `[branching](https://iceberg.apache.org/docs/latest/branching)`).
 If you are running in a local environment and made changes to the page you're linking to, your changes mysteriously won't take effect and you'll be scratching your head unless you happen to notice the url bar change.
  - Only use relative links.
 If you want to reference the root (the directory where the main mkdocs.yml is located `site` in our case) use "spec.md" vs "/spec.md".
 Also, static sites should only reference the `docs/*` (see next point), but docs can reference the static content normally (e.g. `branching.md` page which is a versioned page linking to `spec.md` which is a static page).
- - Avoid statically linking a specific version of the documentation ('latest', '1.3.1', etc...) unless it is absolutely relevant to the context being provided.
+ - Avoid statically linking a specific version of the documentation ('nightly', 'latest', '1.3.1', etc...) unless it is absolutely relevant to the context being provided.
 This should almost never be the case unless referencing legacy functionality.
  - When internally linking markdown files to other markdown files, [always use the `.md` suffix](https://github.com/mkdocs/mkdocs/issues/2456#issuecomment-881877986).
 That will indicate to mkdocs exactly how to treat that link depending on the mode the link is compiled with, e.g. if it becomes a <filename>/index.html or <filename>.html.
 Using the `.md` extension will work with either mode.